labs14-stampd/backend/README.md

 ## Introduction

 The education industry has a big problem; in addition to the student debt crisis and other issues, post-student life is often a complete mess.
 One of these key areas is the credentialing process.
-Employers and students are often left hanging while employment verifications or the general credentialing verification process take days (or even weeks) to finish.
-This leaves employers at risk of being understaffed, school in danger of being short-staffed in their registrars' offices, and students in a position of losing out on great jobs.
+Employers and students are often left hanging while employment verifications or the general verification process takes days (or even weeks) to finish.
+This leaves employers at risk of being understaffed, schools in danger of being short-staffed in their registrars' offices, and students in a position of losing out on great jobs.
 This is exactly the part where Stampd comes in.

 Stampd is a blockchain-based project that allows educational institutions to permanently issue fully verified credentials that are stamped to the Ethereum blockchain.
 Using blockchain technology, educational institutions can have a fast and cost-effective way to take care of their students; within minutes, a school can issue a credential and email it out, while employers can have peace of mind in knowing that there's no secret way the credential could have been modified or tampered with.
 This enables fast hires, low budgetary costs, and happy new employees.